assyrianic/Tagha/README.md

 * float (float32, not 64-bit float) support by converting integer to a float by its bits.
 For example, "5.0f" is '0x40a00000' or '1084227584' in terms of its bits if it were an int.
 I usually use hexadecimals but decimal numbers work just as good.
 The giant numbers are then transformed into floats via type-punning by a single union singleton.
 * uses computed gotos (the ones that use a void\*) which is 20%-25% faster than a switch [citation needed for this one].
-* "CPU" is "32-bit" as the word size is uint32_t.
-Numerical memory addresses are 4 bytes.
+* "CPU" is "32-bit" as the word size is uint32.
+Numerical memory addresses are 32-bits as well.
 * memory manipulation where loading copies the top of the stack into any memory address and storing pops off the top of the stack into any memory address.
 * has integer and float arithmetic, (un)conditional jumps, comparisons, and stack and memory manipulations.
 By default, the arithmetic is always 4 bytes because in C, integers are always promoted to the largest width.
 * call stack for functions.
 Supports function calls from function calls! (unless you overflow the call stack...)